 Wednesday, December 29, 2010

-Susan Burns, a regular reader of Just Genesis and a fellow member of Open Anthropology Cooperative, has written an interesting and informative piece on Cain and Abel.
-She and I agree that the textual evidence indicates that Cain and Abel were twins.
+Susan Burns, a reader of Just Genesis and a fellow member of Open Anthropology Cooperative, has written an interesting and informative piece on Cain and Abel.
+She and I agree that the textual evidence suggests that Cain and Abel were twins.
 Here is what Susan has written:

 Coptic twins